Equity Collective Initiative

 - Other financial tools to leverage lending power and/or other institutional investments.

 Note: Applying for or receiving an Equity Collective Initiative investment award does not preclude organizations from pursuing other opportunities for funding through the Foundation.
+Visit our Open Funding page for information on upcoming funding opportunities.

 The Foundation’s Role in the Initiative